Trump predicts China trade deal finalized in days as his Asia tour continues in Japan

 "It's going to be very good," he said.
 "That really helps Japan and the United States."

-Mr. Trump's only scheduled event on Monday following his arrival is a meeting at the Imperial Palace with Emperor Naruhito, Japan's ceremonial head of state.
+Mr. Trump's only scheduled event on Monday following his arrival was a meeting at the Imperial Palace with Emperor Naruhito, Japan's ceremonial head of state.
+The emperor smiled and waved as Mr. Trump's limousine pulled up to the palace.

+They shook hands and exchanged pleasantries before smiling for a photo together, then walked inside the palace for a roughly half-hour meeting that the White House described as a "courtesy call."

 The American leader spent Sunday in Malaysia, participating in a regional summit of Southeast Asian nations where he struck preliminary trade agreements with Malaysia, Thailand, Cambodia and Vietnam.